telerik/blazor-docs/components/treelist/paging.md

 The TreeList component offers support for paging.

-To enable paging, set the TreeList `Pageable` property to `true`.
+* To enable paging, set the TreeList `Pageable` parameter to `true`.

-You can control the number of records per page through the TreeList `PageSize` property.
+* Set the number of items rendered at once with the `PageSize` parameter (defaults to 10).

-You can set the current page of the treelist through its integer `Page` property.
+* If needed, set the current page of the TreeList through its integer `Page` property.
+* You can further customize the pager interface via additional [pager settings](#pager-settings).

 Paging is calculated for the currently expanded and visible items.
 Children in collapsed nodes are not included in the total count and in the current page.
 Thus, expanding or collapsing a node (row) can change the items you see on the current page.